CristopherMasserini/covid_hostname_analysis/README.md

 Whereas the creation date for possible_bad_link is 2020-03-13 05:03:41 compared to 2020-3-15 21:04:09.095935 on the file, which is inside one year.

 The assumption here is that the older the base domain name, the more likely it is to be valid.

+We also look at the IP adress registered to each hostname.
+The assumption here is the more hostnames registered to one IP, the higher the likelihood of those hostnames being malicious

+## Scoring Details
+Each hostname gets a few different scores and an ultimate final score.
+For the time between creation, age of the base domain, and number of occurances of the IP address, each hostname is given a score between with 1 being the more risky and the higher the score being less risky.
+In the ultimate final score, all these previous scores are added together and subtracted from 100.

+Scoring is done in this way so that the final score is in line with industry standards of the larger score being the riskiest.

+#### Example
+If a hostname was created within a second of the previous one (score of 1), had been created inside a year (score of 1), and the IP address was seen more than 3 times (score of 1), the final score qould be: 100 - 1 - 1 - 1 = 97 which is highly risky.

+If a hostname was created after 4 seconds of the previous one (score of 5), had been created 3 years from today (score of 10), and the IP address was seen 1 time (score of 10), the final score qould be: 100 - 5 - 10 - 10 = 75 which is a moderate to low risk score.